Electric activity at magnetic moment fragmentation in spin ice

 Recently an interesting new twist in the monopole story appeared: it was shown that there occurs in these systems a novel state in which magnetic monopoles exist not only as excitations, but can be also present in the ground state.
 Especially interesting is the state in which magnetic monopoles and antimonopoles exist on each metal tetrahedra in pyrochlores and are ordered in a two-sublattice fashion (the tetrahedra in pyrochlores and at B-sites of spinels form a bipartite diamond lattice).
 At the same time the spins themselves remain disordered, see Fig.~\ref{FIG:2} below.

-This novel state with such partial ordering was shown to have {\it magnetic moment fragmentation} (MF)~\cite{Brooks-Bartlett} (or spin fragmentation state --- not to be confused with spin fractionalization): by the Helmholtz decomposition the magnetization can be divided into divergence-free and divergence-full components, and the monopoles and antimonopoles, i.e.\ magnetic charges, the sources of the divergent-full part of magnetisation, are ordered~\cite{footnote:1}.
+This novel state with such partial ordering was shown to be a consequence of {\it magnetic moment fragmentation} (MF)~\cite{Brooks-Bartlett,ElsaLhotel} (or spin fragmentation state --- not to be confused with spin fractionalization): by the Helmholtz decomposition the magnetization can be divided into divergence-free and divergence-full components, and the monopoles and antimonopoles, i.e.\ magnetic charges, the sources of the divergent-full part of magnetisation, are ordered~\cite{footnote:1}.

 This partially-ordered state has a very clear manifestation in magnetic neutron scattering: the Bragg scattering due to ordered monopoles (actually forming the (all-in)--(all-out) state) coexists with strong diffuse scattering with pinch-points due to disordered spins~\cite{Petit,Canals}.
-This state can exist in pyrochlores for a certain range of parameters and temperatures~\cite{Raban}; it can be stabilised by the staggered field present in specific situations~\cite{Lefrancois}.
+This state can exist in pyrochlores for a certain range of parameters and temperatures~\cite{Raban}; it can be stabilised by the staggered field present in specific situations~\cite{Lefrancois,Cathelin}.

 A similar state with the ordering of monopoles--antimonopoles exists also in kagome systems, Fig.~\ref{FIG:2}(b); actually this state was predicted for kagome systems~\cite{Moller,Chern} even before the idea of moment fragmentation in pyrochlores was proposed.
-In kagome spin ice systems with moment fragmentation the monopoles and antimonopoles are ordered into two sublattices in a bipartite honeycomb lattice of triangles.
+In kagome spin ice systems with moment fragmentation the monopoles and antimonopoles are ordered into two sublattices in a bipartite honeycomb lattice of triangles. {\red The kagome ice state can be also realized in pyrochlores such as Dy$_2$Ti$_2$O$_7$ and Ho$_2$Ti$_2$O$_7$ in a [111] magnetic field slightly below the transition to the fully-ordered state~\cite{Aoki}, and it is rarely noticed that this state has moment fragmentation with monopole ordering in kagome layers, see Supplementary Information~1.}

 Spin-ice states in kagome systems are intrinsically the states with monopoles and antimonopoles in the ground state: every triangle has either (2-in)---(1-out) spins (monopole, $\mu$, with magnetic charge $Q=+1$), or (1-in)---(2-out) (antimonopole, $\bar\mu$, $Q=-1$).
 That is why the conditions of getting moment fragmentation in kagome systems is easier to achieve than in pyrochlores, in which one first has to create monopoles and antimonopoles, and after that to order them.
 Nevertheless the resulting properties of these systems are in many respects similar, and in what follows we will first consider our effects --- the electric properties of moment fragmentation state --- on the example of kagome spin-ice systems, and turn to pyrochlores later.